 - Increased scheduling efficiency allows MacDonald-Miller to service more buildings without needing to hire more staff.

 With its new facilities solution in place, MacDonald-Miller reduced time-to-completion for service calls by nearly two weeks.
 And having a better system for capturing leads and passing them on to the marketing team has helped increase profits and improve targeting of potential customers.
 Boston-based Nucleus Research found that these and other improvements accrued to a 282 percent return on MacDonald-Miller’s investment, with a payoff in just over eight months.

 Perhaps most importantly, MacDonald-Miller set itself apart from the competition through a newfound ability to harness the Internet of Things and use it to help its customers be more energy efficient, which company CIO Brad Bussick says is critical in today’s market:

 “Many of the new construction jobs we won last year we won because we offered an optimization component.
 No longer can a company walk into a bid situation and say, ‘We’re going to build your building’ and expect to land the job.
 You need an optimization solution, a way to analyze a building’s health in real-time to maintain energy efficiency over the life of the building.
 That’s good not just for building owners but for the planet.”

 Watch the video to learn more about Dynamics 365 for Field Service.
 Or, visit this website for more information.
 Ready to get started?
-Request a guided tour.
+Request a demo.